The impact of nanoscale compositional variation on the properties of amorphous alloys: Methods

-{Amorphous FeZr thin films have been deposited by DC magnetron sputtering from elemental targets at room temperature.
+Amorphous FeZr thin films have been deposited by DC magnetron sputtering from elemental targets at room temperature.
 The base pressure was below $5\cdot 10^{-10}$ mbar and the (purified) Ar pressure during growth was $4\cdot 10^{-3}$ mbar.
 Since FeZr thin films on Si substrates grow partly crystalline at room temperature \cite{korelis2010highly} an amorphous AlZr seed layer was deposited from an Al$_{75}$Zr$_{25}$ compound target.
 The same target was used to deposit a capping layer to avoid oxidation of the magnetic layers.
 For APT, layers were deposited directly on pre-sharpened Si micro-tips with two different Fe and Zr target power ratios, resulting in compositions of Fe$_{91}$Zr$_9$ and Fe$_{81}$Zr$_{19}$.
-The chemical compositions were confirmed by energy dispersive X-rays as well as atomic probe analysis.
+The chemical compositions were confirmed by energy dispersive X-rays as well as atom probe analysis.

 APT analyses were carried out on LEAP 4000 XHR (Cameca) in laser pulsing mode using a laser wavelength of 355 nm, a laser energy of 70 pJ, a pulse repetition rate of 200 kHz, with a detection rate of 0.003 ions per pulse.
+Three different samples were successfully analyzed.
+These contained 2.3 x 10$^5$ atoms in a volume of 20 nm x 20 nm x 20 nm and 7.4 x 10$^4$ atoms in a volume of 14 nm x 14 nm x 14 nm.
+These were analyzed by two different slices each and in more than six slice volumes, confirming the presented result.
 The sample temperature was set to 70 K in these measurements.
 As the pulse method always removes the particular uppermost surface atoms, the depth resolution of this APT analysis is one atomic layer.
 The lateral resolution within the layer is about 0.5 nm \cite{kelly2007atom}.